-We have over 110 operational sites, covering more than 70 thousand hectares.
+We have over 110 operational sites (excluding our renewable assets in the US), covering more than 70 thousand hectares.
 In addition to any impact assessments that could have been carried out during the development and construction of a site, we have conducted biodiversity impact assessments in more than 50 sites (over 57,000 hectares).
 Of such sites, 7 are in close proximity to critical biodiversity (over 15,000 hectares) and have biodiversity management plans in place.
 With the execution of the management plans, our businesses aim to no net deforestation, which might be by 2029 when the last commitment around reforestation gets fulfilled.